Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 On the roof, there is a 130 watt Zamp solar panel in the front and two 90-watt panels on each side.
 This leaves plenty of room for hanging out and storing additional gear

-Due to the increased capacity of my batteries and the efficiency of the secondary alternator, I was able to slightly downsize my solar system and gain back some roof space.
-The main purpose of the solar now is to keep my batteries topped off if we are parked for several days.
+Due to the increased capacity of my batteries and the efficiency of the secondary alternator, I was able to get away with less solar and gain back some roof space.
+The main purpose of the solar was to keep my batteries topped off if we are parked for several days.

 Roof Rack